sagold/FuzzyFilePath/FuzzyFilePath.md

 - Cleanup @TODO flags
 - suddenly Testrunner causes plugin host to expire

 ### release

-    - Test changes
+    - WIP: Test changes
-    - Test windows paths
+    - DONE: Test windows paths
     - Add documentation for multiple folder support

+### performance

+    - searching in large folders, where the query matches a folder containing many files, are very slow. i.e. searching for "node_modules/path/to/package" is much slower than searching for "path/to/package"

 ### features